-a.) for Hhome Rrepair Lloans - The applicant must
+a.)
+Home Repair Loans - The applicant must

-- The applicant must reside in or be in the process of purchasing a property in Addison, Rutland, or Bennington Ceountiesy. - The applicant must demonstrate repayment ability. - o The applicant must-provide adequate collateral for the loan. - The applicant must evidence a credit history that indicates a responsible attitude towards debt_L. - The applicant must own or otherwise control-as in life lease or purchase and sale agreement-the property for which funding is sought_x. - The applicant must agree to reside in the home for the duration of the loan, or refinance/sell the home and repay the loan in full, and - The applicant must-commit to ensuring the entire structure complies with Section 8 minimum housing standards and current NFPA Health and Safety Code, where applicable, and to make all necessary repairs or improvements to that end.
+- reside in or be in the process of purchasing a property in Addison, Rutland, or Bennington Counties, - o demonstrate repayment ability, - o provide adequate collateral for the loan, - o evidence a credit history that indicates a responsible attitude towards debt,

+- own or otherwise control-as in life lease or purchase and sale agreement-the property for which funding is sought, - agree to reside in the home for the duration of the loan, or refinance/sell the home and repay the loan in full, and - commit to ensuring the entire structure complies with Section 8 minimum housing standards and current National Fire Protection Health and Safety Code, where applicable, and to make all necessary repairs or improvements to that end.